xuankimtran/docs-1/pages/katalon-studio/docs/how-to-capture-objects-in-hybrid-apps.md

 <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/capture-objects-in-hybrid-apps/Chrome-Devtools.png" width="70%" alt="Debug-enabled Webviews in Devtools">

-9. Switch bach to Katalon Studio framework, in the **Mobile Record** dialog, click **Save Script**.
+9. Switch back to Katalon Studio framework, in the **Mobile Record** dialog, click **Save Script**.
 An open dialog asks you to save captured objects into Object Repository of Katalon Studio.
 Click **OK** to save recorded actions and objects.

 <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/capture-objects-in-hybrid-apps/results-of-test-recording.png" width="70%" alt="Results after recording mobile test">

-10. In the mobile test you saved at Step 8, to automate hybrid app's elements under the `WEBVIEW` context, do as follows:
+10. In the mobile test you saved at Step 9, to automate hybrid app's elements under the `WEBVIEW` context, do as follows:

 -  Switch to the Script tab.
 -  By default, Katalon Studio Record starts the AUT in the `NATIVE_APP` context.
 Set to the `WEBVIEW` context by using [switchToWebView](https://docs.katalon.com/katalon-studio/docs/mobile-switch-to-web-view.html#example) mobile keywords.